-If ExpressRoute Global Reach is enabled between circuit X and circuit Y, and between circuit Y and circuit Z, will my on-premises networks connected to circuit X and circuit Z talk to each other via Microsoft's network?
+If ExpressRoute Global Reach gets enabled between circuit A and circuit B, and between circuit B and circuit C, will my on-premises networks connected to circuit A and circuit C talk to each other via Microsoft's network?

 No. To enable connectivity between any two of your on-premises networks, you must connect the corresponding ExpressRoute circuits explicitly.
-In the above example, you must connect circuit X and circuit Z.
+In the above example, you must connect circuit A and circuit C.

 What is the network throughput I can expect between my on-premises networks after I enable ExpressRoute Global Reach?

 The number of routes you can advertise to Microsoft on Azure private peering remains at 4000 on a Standard circuit or 10000 on a Premium circuit.
-The number of routes you will receive from Microsoft on Azure private peering will be the sum of the routes of your Azure virtual networks and the routes from your other on-premises networks connected via ExpressRoute Global Reach.
-Please make sure you set an appropriate maximum prefix limit on your on-premises router.
+The number of routes you receive from Microsoft on Azure private peering is the sum of the routes of your Azure virtual networks and the routes from your other on-premises networks connected through ExpressRoute Global Reach.
+Make sure you set an appropriate maximum prefix limit on your on-premises router.

 Can I send IPv6 traffic over an ExpressRoute Global Reach connection?